 For a larger view of the pictures, click the picture.

-and to provide habitat for amphibians, reptiles, mammals, and birds.
+Some large woody debris was placed in the pond from the surrounding tree line to discourage vehicle traffic, and to provide habitat for amphibians, reptiles, mammals, and birds.